-Future peatland degradation and restoration is small in terms of area compared to overall land-use change, in particular compared land expansion for bioenergy production (e.g. 32 Mha restored peatland vs. > 400 Mha bioenergy area globally in 2100 in RCP2.6+PeatRestor, Figures 1 and 2).
+Future peatland degradation and restoration is small in terms of area compared to overall land-use change, in particular compared to land expansion for bioenergy production (e.g. 32 Mha restored peatland vs. > 400 Mha bioenergy area globally in 2100 in RCP2.6 + PeatRestor, figures 1 and 2).
 However, despite the relatively small area changes, peatland protection and restoration measures could have economic impacts because they imply that expansion of managed land is to some extent constrained, which could increase the overall costs of agricultural production.
-In our peatland protection and restoration measures until some extent constrained protection and restoration measures could have peatland protection and restoration measures could have economic impacts because they imply that expansion of managed land is to some extent constrained, which could increase the overall costs of agricultural production.
-In our peatland protection and restoration happens until
+In our peatland protection and restoration scenario (RCP2.6 + PeatRestor), about 50% of the global peatland restoration happens until 2035 (figure 2(b)).

-2035 (Figure 2b).
 As proxy for the near-term costs of peatland protection and restoration measures, we compare the change of total agricultural production costs by 2035 (index relative to 2015) between our scenarios.
 Total agricultural production costs include the direct costs for peatland restoration as well as costs for labour, capital, fertilizer, technological change, intraregional transport, land conversion and GHG emissions.
-Our results show that peatland protection and restoration measures (RCP2.6+PeatProt, RCP2.6+PeatRestor) hardly increase the whole system costs on top of costs for agricultural production including climate policy (RCP2.6) at the level of geopolitical world regions (Figure 5).
+Our results show that peatland protection and restoration measures (RCP2.6 + PeatProt, RCP2.6 + PeatRestor) hardly increase the whole system costs on top of costs for agricultural production including climate policy

+(RCP2.6) at the level of geopolitical world regions (figure 5).
 As proxy for near-term food security we use a food price index (Paasche price index).
 The food prices used for calculating the food price index are shadow prices, which reflect the marginal costs of one additional unit of production (Humpenöder et al 2018).
 Similar to the agricultural production costs, food prices in 2035 show almost no reaction to peatland protection and restoration polices on top of climate policy for all world regions.
-This result holds true also for the longer-term projection of global food prices until 2100 (Figure S10).
-Moreover, food availability, which is the outcome of a price-elastic food demand response function, is identical across all three scenarios at global level (Figure S11).
-In addition, tradepatterns between the regions are not altered by peatland protection and restoration policies (Figure S13).
+This result holds true also for the longer-term projection of global food prices until 2100 (figure S10).
+Moreover, food availability, which is the outcome of a price-elastic food demand response function, is identical across all three scenarios at global level (figure S11).
+In addition, trade-patterns between the regions are not altered by peatland protection and restoration policies (figure S13).

 In our SSP2-based main scenarios, peatland protection and restoration measures substantially reduce degraded peatland without major increases in production costs and food prices.
 Qualitatively, this finding is robust under alternative socio-economic assumptions (SSP1-5).
-Under all SSPs, peatland protection and restoration measures reduce degraded peatland, while agricultural production costs and food prices remain rather unchanged (Figure 5).
+Under all SSPs, peatland protection and restoration measures reduce degraded peatland, while agricultural production costs and food prices remain rather unchanged (figure 5).
 However, there is some uncertainty regarding the level of peatland degradation and associated costs, depending on the underlying socio-economic assumptions (e.g. in Sub-Saharan Africa).
 For peatland restoration, we additionally tested the robustness of or results against lower and higher restoration costs compared to our default assumptions (see methods).
-Overall, the sensitivity is small (Figure S9).
+Overall, the sensitivity is small (figure S9).
 A noticeable difference in restoration area occurs in the boreal climate zone around 2060 (8.2, 10.1 and 12.0 Mha for high, medium and low restoration costs, respectively).